japila-books/spark-sql-internals/docs/ParquetFileFormat.md

   sqlConf: SQLConf): Option[Seq[String]]
 ----

-`vectorTypes` creates a collection of the names of <<spark-sql-OffHeapColumnVector.md#, OffHeapColumnVector>> or <<spark-sql-OnHeapColumnVector.md#, OnHeapColumnVector>> when <<spark-sql-properties.md#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is enabled or disabled, respectively.
+`vectorTypes` creates a collection of the names of [OffHeapColumnVector](OffHeapColumnVector.md) or [OnHeapColumnVector](OnHeapColumnVector.md) when [spark.sql.columnVector.offheap.enabled](spark-sql-properties.md#spark.sql.columnVector.offheap.enabled) property is enabled or disabled, respectively.

-<<spark-sql-properties.md#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is disabled (`false`) by default.

 The size of the collection are all the fields of the given `requiredSchema` and `partitionSchema` schemas.